sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 After installing, we recommend the following:

 * Request embeddings for your repositories.
 Embeddings significantly improve the accuracy and quality of Cody's responses.
 To request embeddings, join the Cody Discord and ping a Sourcegraph team member.
+Note that embeddings are only available for public repositories on sourcegraph.com.
+If you want to use Cody with embeddings on private code, consider moving to a Sourcegraph Enterprise instance.
 * Spread the word online and send us your feedback in Discord.
 Cody is open source and we'd love to hear from you if you have bug reports or feature requests.

-## Enable Cody for Enterprise
+## Cody on your Sourcegraph Enterprise instance

 There are two steps required to enable Cody for Enterprise: enable your Sourcegraph instance and configure the VS Code extension.